HirasawaJin/Metropolis-Altas-of-Japan/README.md

 https://github.com/HirasawaJin/Metropolis-Altas-of-Japan/blob/master/BigPicture.png?raw=False

 Part 8 of the Program is to convert the data into csv that can be linked with original border data from E-Stat.GOV.JP.

-So that you can view the result in GIS.
+So that you can see the result on GIS.